shakeel-data/retail-performance-analysis-sql/README.md

 ## ✨ Highlights and key Insights
-- **Premium Transactions** - A notable portion of transactions exceeded the 1000-unit mark in total sales, highlighting instances of high-value or premium purchases.
+- **Premium Transactions** - A notable portion of transactions exceeded the **1000-unit mark in total sales**, highlighting instances of high-value or premium purchases.
 - **Consumer Intelligence** - The analysis identifies high-spending customers and pinpoints the most frequently purchased product categories, offering valuable inputs for customer segmentation and targeted marketing strategies.
-- **Customer Profile Overview** - The dataset captures a broad spectrum of age groups, reflecting a diverse customer base.
-Sales activity is distributed across multiple product segments, notably in categories like Clothing and Beauty.
+- **Customer Profile Overview** - The dataset captures a broad **spectrum of age groups**, reflecting a diverse customer base.
+Sales activity is distributed across multiple product segments, notably in categories like **Clothing and Beauty**.
-- **Revenue Patterns** - Month-over-month analysis reveals fluctuations in revenue, providing visibility into seasonal demand cycles and peak performance periods.
+- **Revenue Patterns** - Month-over-month analysis reveals fluctuations in revenue, providing visibility into seasonal **demand cycles and peak performance periods**.

 ## 🛠️ Technologies and Tools